dehesselle/mibap/README.md

     $HOME/Source
     ```

-- __16 GiB RAM__, since we're using a 8 GiB ramdisk to build everything
+- __16 GiB RAM__, since we're using a 10 GiB ramdisk to build everything.
+  - Using a ramdisk speeds up the process significantly and avoids wearing out your ssd.
+  - You can choose to not use a ramdisk by setting `RAMDISK_ENABLE=false` in `010-vars.sh`.
-  - The Inkscape Git repository gets shallow-cloned.
-For a full clone, a 10 GiB ramdisk is needed.
+  - The build environment takes up ~6.5 GiB, the Inkscape Git repository ~1.8 GiB.
 - somewhat decent __internet connection__ for all the downloads

 ## Usage